 As someone who receives a lot of emails from students, I’m on the receiving end of all kinds of confusing, and occasionally rude-seeming, email behavior.
 Almost all of this behavior is unintentional on the part of students, but it still can be frustrating.

-As an example, here’s a completely made up email that combines many of the unhelpful behaviors I’m alluding to:
+As an example, here’s a completely made up email that combines many of the unhelpful behaviors I’m talking about:

 I am having such a hard time with this assignment.
 My professor keeps telling me to get help from the writing center because I have problems with my writing.
 I never really felt confident in my writing and now I’m worried I’m going to fail this class.
 I need help with my 20 page paper.
 It’s a big part of my grade.
 I looked on your calendar and I didn’t see any openings.
 As a courtesy, I’ll tell you that I’m only available for appointments on Wednesdays.